Cosmetics

 OUTPUT

-generated by Asteria
+by Asteria

 Iridescent pigment-free lipstick inspired by Morpho butterfly